Liam-M-Dev/gig-guide-api/readme.md

 Attending model is to represent the relationship between a user and shows.
 It is made up of a primary key for the attending_id, and 2 foreign keys the user_id and the show_id, which are both not nullable.

+#### **Playing**

+Playing Model is to represent the relationship between shows and bands, whereas to allow bands to add themselves to the bill of an existing show.
+It is made up of a primary key and 2 foreign keys band_id and show_id, which are both nullable.

 ***

 ### R9) Discuss the database relations to be implemented in your application